2018–19 Illinois Fighting Illini men's basketball team: 2018 recruiting class

 In October 2017, five-star point guard Ayo Dosunmu verbally committed to Illinois over Wake Forest at the flagship Jordan Brand Store on State Street in the Chicago Loop.
 Dosunmu signed his National Letter of Intent in November 2017 to attend Illinois.
 In March 2018, Dosunmu was named one of 26 high school seniors who will participate in the Jordan Brand Classic on April 8, 2018, at the Barclays Center in Brooklyn, New York.
 Dosunmu is the third Illini to be selected to play in the Jordan Classic, joining Dee Brown who played for the Red team in 2002 and Jalen Coleman-Lands who played in 2015.
-Dosunmu was also selected to play in the second annual Iverson Roundball Classic All-American Game that will take place in April 2018 at Souderton Area High School outside of Philadelphia, Pennsylvania.
+Dosunmu was also selected to play in the second annual Iverson Roundball Classic All-American Game that took place in April 2018 at Souderton Area High School outside of Philadelphia, Pennsylvania.

 Roster

 Schedule and results

-The season will mark the first time in Big Ten history that the teams will play a 20-game conference schedule, setting a precedent for all Division I basketball.
-The new schedule will also include a regional component to increase the frequency of gamesamong teams in similar areas.
+The season marked the first time in Big Ten history that the teams would play a 20-game conference schedule, setting a precedent for all Division I basketball.
+The new schedule includes a regional component to increase the frequency of games among teams in similar areas.
 Over the course of a six-year cycle (12 playing opportunities), in-state rivals will play each other 12 times, regional opponents will play 10 times, and all other teams will play nine times.
-Three in-state series that will be guaranteed home-and-homes: Illinois and Northwestern, Indiana and Purdue, and Michigan and Michigan State will always play twice.
+Three in-state series are guaranteed home-and-homes: Illinois and Northwestern, Indiana and Purdue, and Michigan and Michigan State will always play twice.